csev/cc4e/book/chap01.md

 In C, _all_ variables must be declared before use, usually at the beginning of the function before any executable statements.
-If you forget a declaration,you will get a diagnostic from the compiler.
+If you forget a declaration, you will get a diagnostic from the compiler.
 A declaration consists of a _type_ and a list of variables which have that type, as in

 [comment]: <> (page 9 , CHAPTER I A TUTORIAL INTRODUCTION 9 )